Six grave violations against children in times of war

 Killing and maiming of children can be a result of direct targeting or indirect actions, including torture.
 Killing and maiming can occur through crossfire, landmines, cluster munitions, improvised or other indiscriminate explosive devices or even in the context of military operations, house demolitions, search-and-arrest campaigns, or suicide attacks.

 For example, the use of explosive weapons – particularly in populated areas – continues to have a devastating impact on children.
 In 2020 alone, explosive weapons and explosive remnants of war were responsible for at least 47 per cent of all child casualties.
-Between 2005 and 2020, more than 104,100 children were verified as killed or maimed in situations of armed conflict, with more than two-thirds of these verified since 2014.
+Between 2005 and 2022, more than 120,000 children were verified as killed or maimed in situations of armed conflict.

 2. Recruitment or use of children in armed forces and armed groups